angular/angular/aio/content/guide/structural-directives.md

-Angular sets the  `myUnless` property whenever the value of the condition changes.
+Angular sets the `appUnless` property whenever the value of the condition changes.
-Because the `myUnless` property does work, it needs a setter.
+Because the `appUnless` property does work, it needs a setter.

 * If the condition is falsy and the view hasn't been created previously, tell the _view container_ to create the _embedded view_ from the template.